shakfu/cgen/IMPLEMENTATION_PLAN.md

   - Integration testing across all three layers
   - Formal verification testing with Z3 theorem prover integration
 - ✅ **Documentation Updates**: Updated CLAUDE.md and testing documentation for pytest workflow

-## Executive Summary

-This plan outlines the transformation of the current `cfile` library into a comprehensive three-layer code generation platform called **CGen**, implementing the revolutionary architecture where unconstrained Python at code-generation-time optimizes static Python into highly efficient and readable C code.

-## Project Vision and Goals

-### Vision Statement
-Create a revolutionary code generation platform that breaks through traditional compiler limitations by leveraging the full power of Python's ecosystem at code-generation-time to produce C code that exceeds hand-written performance.

-### Primary Goals
-1. **Performance**: Generate C code that outperforms hand-written equivalents
-2. **Expressiveness**: Maintain Python's developer-friendly syntax and semantics
-3. **Intelligence**: Use unlimited computational resources for optimization
-4. **Extensibility**: Enable domain-specific optimizations and plugins
-5. **Reliability**: Ensure mathematical correctness and provable safety
-6. **Readability**: Ensure that the generated C code is readable and straightforward to understand.

-### Success Metrics
-- 10-100x performance improvement over CPython for computational code
-- 2-10x performance improvement over hand-written C through superior optimization
-- 80%+ coverage of common computational Python patterns
-- Sub-second compilation times for typical functions
-- 100% test coverage with formal verification where applicable

 ## Current State Analysis